davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

 }
 ```

 Although the `allocations` mapping can be used to fetch an `Allocation` directly, you'll notice a convention in the `AllocationManager` of using the `_getUpdatedAllocation` helper, instead.
 This helper reads an existing `Allocation`, then evaluates `block.number` against `Allocation.effectBlock` to determine whether or not to apply the `pendingDiff`.
-If the diff is applied, the helper returns an `Allocation` with an updated `currentMagnitude`.
+* If the diff can be applied, the helper returns an `Allocation` with an updated `currentMagnitude` and zeroed out `pendingDiff` and `effectBlock` fields -- as if the modification has already been completed.
+* Otherwise, the `Allocation` is returned from storage unmodified.

-In cases where an `Allocation` has a completable `pendingDiff` in storage, this convention allows the `AllocationManager` to evaluate the `Allocation` as if the pending modification has already been completed.
+Generally, when an `Allocation` is mentioned in this doc (or used within the `AllocationManager.sol` contract), we are referring to the "Current" `Allocation` as defined above.

+#### Evaluating Whether an Allocation is "Slashable"

+Given an `operator` and an `Allocation` from a `strategy` to an AVS's `OperatorSet`, the `AllocationManager` uses the following criteria to determine whether the operator's allocation is slashable:
+1. The `operator` must be registered for the operator set, or if they are deregistered, they must still be slashable (See [Registration Status](#registration-status)).
+2. The AVS must have added the `strategy` to the operator set (See [`addStrategiesToOperatorSet`](#addstrategiestooperatorset) and [`removeStrategiesFromOperatorSet`](#removestrategiesfromoperatorset))
+3. The existing `Allocation` must have a nonzero `Allocation.currentMagnitude`

+If ALL of these are true, the `AllocationManager` will allow the AVS to slash the `operator's` `Allocation`.

 #### `modifyAllocations`